aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 # Hex Exploration p 19
 compare [[202002270909 On Downtime and Demesnes#Clearing and securing Terrain]]

-It is assumed that every hex has a certain number of interesting features such as ruined buildings, toppled monuments, caves, and so forth in addition to monster lairs.[[202002270909 On Downtime and Demesnes#Contents of an uncivilized six-mile hex]] Traveling through a hex only reveals those features on the adventurers’ direct path; traveling (?, not exploration?) within a hex can uncover all of the secrets it contains.
+It is assumed that every hex has a certain number of interesting features such as ruined buildings, toppled monuments, caves, and s- forth in addition to monster lairs.[[202002270909 On Downtime and Demesnes#Contents of an uncivilized six-mile hex]] Traveling through a hex only reveals those features on the adventurers’ direct path; traveling (?, not exploration?) within a hex can uncover all of the secrets it contains.

 Adventurers can explore the land within a hex, as opposed to merely passing through .
-Again, there are two options, depending on how populated a hex is with features.
+Again, there are tw- options, depending on how populated a hex is with features.
 If there is only one point of interest within a hex, and the hex is not divided into subhexes, it merely takes a given number of days to search the hex, and a roll is made to determine when the point of interest is encountered.
 If there are multiple features within a hex it is recommended that the hex be divided into subhexes, and the exploration rate given in terms of subhexes. **In both cases the speed of exploration is based upon terrain and not the party’s movement rate.**

 The amount of time it takes to fully explore a hex is dependent upon the terrain, as follows:

-➢ Plains/Grassland/Desert: 8 subhexes per day (three days to explore an entire 6-mile hex), or 1 subhex every 60 minutes (1 hour).
+- Plains/Grassland/Desert: 8 subhexes per day (three days to explore an entire 6-mile hex), or 1 subhex every 60 minutes (1 hour).

-➢ Hills/Broken/Light Forest: 4 subhexes per day (six days to explore an entire 6-mile hex), 1 subhex every two hours.
+- Hills/Broken/Light Forest: 4 subhexes per day (six days to explore an entire 6-mile hex), 1 subhex every tw- hours.

-➢ Mountain/Heavy Forest: 3 subhexes per day (eight days to explore an entire 6-mile hex), or 1 subhex every 160 minutes (2 and 2/3 hours).
+- Mountain/Heavy Forest: 3 subhexes per day (eight days to explore an entire 6-mile hex), or 1 subhex every 160 minutes (2 and 2/3 hours).

-➢ Jungle/Swamp: 2 subhexes per day (twelve days to explore an entire 6-mile hex), or 1 subhex every four hours.
+- Jungle/Swamp: 2 subhexes per day (twelve days to explore an entire 6-mile hex), or 1 subhex every four hours.

 If a hex consists of multiple terrain types simply determine the length of time it takes per subhex and total those times daily to determine how much the adventurers are able to explore.

 Hex exploration can be sped up if the party has an aerial spotter, adjusting exploration times as follows:

-➢ Plains/Grassland/Desert: 12 subhexes per day (two days to explore an entire 6-mile hex), or one subhex every 40 minutes.
+- Plains/Grassland/Desert: 12 subhexes per day (tw- days to explore an entire 6-mile hex), or one subhex every 40 minutes.

-➢ Hills/Broken: 6 subhexes per day (four days to explore an entire 6-mile hex), or one subhex every 80 minutes.
+- Hills/Broken: 6 subhexes per day (four days to explore an entire 6-mile hex), or one subhex every 80 minutes.

-➢ Forest: No reduction in time, although tall features that break the tree-line or gaps in the tree cover will be spotted automatically.
+- Forest: no reduction in time, although tall features that break the tree-line or gaps in the tree cover will be spotted automatically.

-➢ Mountain: 4 subhexes per day (six days to explore an entire hex), or one subhex every two hours.
+- Mountain: 4 subhexes per day (six days to explore an entire hex), or one subhex every tw- hours.

-➢ Jungle/Swamp: No reduction in time, although tall features that break the tree-line or gaps in the tree cover will be spotted automatically.
+- Jungle/Swamp: no reduction in time, although tall features that break the tree-line or gaps in the tree cover will be spotted automatically.

 In order to gain the benefits of an aerial spotter, however, at least 3/4 of the party must be on the ground, whether mounted or on foot.
 There must, in other words, be boots on the ground.